scintill/ti8x-bitcoin/README.md

 # ti8x-bitcoin

-The goal of this project is to get TI-8x calculators doing basic [Bitcoin](https://github.com/bitcoin/bitcoin) operations.
+The goal of this project was to get TI-8x calculators doing basic [Bitcoin](https://github.com/bitcoin/bitcoin) operations.
 Or probably just generating address keypairs before I lose interest (if I even get that far.)

+## Abandonment

+I'm calling this semi-abandoned, because I may come back to it, but it's unlikely.
+Somebody else has now released a finished keypair generator ([video](https://vimeo.com/123798651), [source](http://www.mattwhitlock.com/diceware/diceware.c)).
+I suspect it will take a lot of work to even slim mine down enough, and there is an auditability/proveability advantage in that code for being so tight and self-contained.

 ## Why?